 Book: Breaking Stalin’s Nose by Eugene Velchin

-(Possible answers and follow up questions in parentheses follow some questions.)
+(Possible answers and follow-up questions are in parentheses.)

 How does Sasha change from the beginning of the story to the end?
 (His eyes are opened, and he begins to understand the evils of the communist system.)